matt1/byexample.xyz/_examples/javascript/ECMAScript2015/modules.md

 via the `import` keyword.
 These are called "named exports" - see [Default Exports](#default-exports) for an alternative approach.

+> Using modules is a great way to split your code up into more easily managed
+> components.
+This makes it easier to maintain and re-use your code.

 For example if we have two files - `main.js` and `utils.js` - we might export some code from the `utils.js` module to be available for use in our `main.js` file like so: